jluczak18/AnalyticsPortfolio/README.md

 # Advent of Code
 The Advent of Code project is an open source set of puzzles set to test coding/problem solving skills.
 At CCC we created our own leaderboard for our team to track our progress.
 These challenges certainly tested my problem solving skills, but at the end of the day I was able to answer the problems correctly and further my knowledge of Python.
 I will continue to update this file as I go through the challenges.
 As of this writing, I completed through Day 7 and part 1 of days 8,9,10,13, and 14.

-# CCC 2021 Hackathon
+# CCC Hackathon
 At CCC Intelligent Solutions every year we have a company wide challenge to come up with new ideas for products and provide some sort of proof of concept on what that may look like.
+This section highlights all the entries I have worked on with my team.

+  ## 2023
+  In 2023, my team identified that there was a large need for our internal account teams to be able to understand how threshold changes to an existing CCC product impacts Insurance customers line of business.
+The    end goal was for a Tableau dashboard that helps the team understand how a change to a given threshold increases productivity across the insurance landscape.
+I was a project lead on this as well as one of the
+  main developers.
+I helped gather requirements from stakeholders and then translated those to the team.
+From there I created python code that helped us simulate individual changes and how that impacted volume.
+  Our team took home a trophy for Best Strategic Value out of the 30 teams that participated.

+  ## 2022
+  For 2022 we decided to work on building a scorecard that helped us understand casualty providers and how the services they provide compare to similar providers in the same geographic location.
+Our goal was to look to identify potential fraud by seeing providers charging for similar services at an elevated cost relative to the market.
+This project I was both the designer and BI developer.
+Was extremely proud of my work.
+We ended up losing by 1 vote to the overall winner in 2022.

+  ## 2021
   As an analytics team we decided to bring in external data around extreme weather and join it to our internal data around motor vehicle accidents to see how extreme weather plays a factor in increased volumes or    higher severity.
 This is a future roadmap for our company so we thought building a POC would be a great idea.
 My role in this project included helping identify different APIs we could use to gather the data, joining the data together across multiple different environments (Oracle, Haddop Hive, and Amazon EMR), and build a visualization in Tableau.
 The outcome was that our team brought hom the trophy for top overall winning team!

 # Edward Jones Capstone Project
 For my capstone project in my Master's program, I worked with my colleague who is a Business Support Specialist at Edward Jones to analyze the application process for their life insurance programs.
 Given data on applications from the last 12 months, we build predictive models to understand our data better and what features affect the overall cycle time.
 From here we communicated to Edward Jones what expected time on an application will be from start to finish and how certain aspects of an application add time to the overall process.